 Ichimoku Cloud Traders: What to read and whom to follow

-ChaosTrader63 has a YouTube channel and Twitter dedicated to Ichimoku cloud.
+The legacy trader ChaosTrader63 has a YouTube channel and Twitter dedicated mainly to Ichimoku cloud.
 He mainly provides price commentary with new videos about once a week, and his trades are focused more on the long term.
 You will see him use the 1D chart a lot, explaining how he makes his decision.
 ChaosTrader63 uses the default Ichimoku settings - 9, 26, 52, 26 and is a proponent of this settings rather than of the “crypto” settings.

 ChaosTrader63 is originally a forex trader so his analysis has more precision in it than what you typically get in the cryptocurrency space.
 He combines Ichimoku cloud with fractals and high-volume support and resistance levels (a simplified version of trading ranges).